sg-s/xolotl/docs/tutorials/first-neuron.md

 ### A high-level view of a neuron

-A simple description of a neuron is to imagine that it a small spherical object, so that it can be described well be a single membrane voltage, whose dynamics are governed by populations of ion channels in the cell, as illustrated in the schematic below:
+A neuron can be approximated by a sphere such that it is well-described by a single membrane voltage, the dynamics of which are governed by populations of ion channels in the cell as illustrated in the schematic below:

 ![](../images/neuron-sphere.png)